12. Verrou: a floating-point rounding errors checker

 --trace-bin or VERROU_POST_TRACE_BIN

 Activate the BB coverage trace generation.
-The verrou trace file is automatically generated with the binary object (without library).
+The verrou trace file is automatically generated with the binary object (without libraries).
 If the trace file is not the one expected, the option --trace-file= has to be used.

 --trace-pattern= or VERROU_POST_TRACE_PATTERN